Fosna/ef-mysql-cd-2016/lectures/reference/README.md

 `App.config` file has been updated with `entityFramework` section.
 Packages folder has been created in solution folder.
 It's not visible in Solution Explorer.
 Snoop around it.

+##### Potential issue
+If NuGet isn't installed in Visual Studio choose *Tools -> Extensions and Updates -> Online* and search for *NuGet Package Manager for Visual Studio 2015*.
+Uninstall and install might be required.

 #### 5 Create Todo database Entity Framework database first model.
 5.1 Add `02_GenModelFix` to SqlScripts folder.